BarbuCerbulescu/Robotics-Course/Matrix Game/Readme.md

 The vertical one always comes from the top of the screen whereas the lateral one will come from the side closest to you.

 The vertical one is introduced from the very beggining while the lateral one starts appearing from level 2 onwards.
+The vertical arrow is not present in the last level.

 Other than that (and obviously their trajectory) they function the same way.They have the same speed and the same shape(line made of two points).

 Both will 'spawn' based on the column or line you are curently standing on.